The tracking containment rule alerts when an entity is contained or no longer contained within a boundary.

-To create a Tracking containment alert, the following requirements must be present:
+To create a tracking containment rule, the following requirements must be present:

-datefield, and some form of entity identifier.
+datefield, and entity identifier.
 An entity identifier is a

-numberfield that consistently identifies the entity to be tracked.
-The data in this index should be dynamically updating so that there are entity movements to alert upon.
+ipfield that identifies the entity.
+Entity data is expected to be updating so that there are entity movements to alert upon.

-geo_shapedata, such as boundary data and bounding box data.
-This data is presumed to be static (not updating).
-Shape data matching the query is harvested once when the alert is created and anytime after when the alert is re-enabled after disablement.
+geo_shapedata.
+Boundaries data is expected to be static (not updating).
+Boundaries are collected once when the rule is created and anytime after when boundary configuration is modified.

 than the current time minus the amount of the interval.
 If data older than

-now - <current interval> is ingested, it won’t trigger an alert.
+now - <current interval> is ingested, it won’t trigger a rule.